 \begin{cor} Let $M$ be a closed hyperbolic manifold.
 Every non-trivial element in $[S^1, M]$ is represented by a unique closed geodesic. \end{cor} \begin{proof} Since $M$ is compact there are no parabolics. \end{proof}

 \begin{cor} Let $M$ be a complete hyperbolic manifold.
-Every closed geodesic has the minimum length in its homotopy class. \end{cor} \begin{proof} If $\alpha$ is a closed geodesic, its length equals the minimum displacement $d$ of a corresponding hyperbolic transformation $\varphi$.
+Every closed geodesic has the minimum length among the closed curves in its homotopy class. \end{cor} \begin{proof} If $\alpha$ is a closed geodesic, its length equals the minimum displacement $d$ of a corresponding hyperbolic transformation $\varphi$.
 Every closed curve $\beta$ homotopic to $\alpha$ lifts to an arc connecting two points $\tilde x$ and $\varphi(\tilde x)$ that have distance at least $d$; hence $\beta$ has length at least $d$. \end{proof}

-Not only a purely topological object like a non-trivial homotopy class of closed curves has a unique geometric nice representative, but this representative is the shortest possible one.
-Informally, we may think that every closed curve may be shrunk until it becomes a closed geodesic, and the negative curvature forces this closed geodesic to be unique: we will soon see that uniqueness is lost in the elliptic and flat geometries.
+Not only a purely topological object like a hyperbolic homotopy class of closed curves has a unique geometric nice representative, but this representative is the shortest possible one.
+Informally, we may think that every closed curve may be shrunk until it becomes a closed geodesic, and the negative curvature forces this closed geodesic to be unique: we will soon see that the uniqueness is lost in the elliptic and flat geometries.

 It is worth recalling that a closed geodesic may not be simple.
-When this occurs, we now show that the closed geodesic has some nice small neighbourhoods.
+When it is simple, we now show that the closed geodesic has some nice small neighbourhoods.
 We defined the $R$-tubes in Section \ref{tubes:subsection}.

-\begin{prop} The $R$-neighborhood of a simple closed geodesic $\gamma$ in a complete hyperbolic manifold is isometric to a $R$-tube, for some $R>0$. \end{prop} \begin{proof} By compactness of $\gamma$ there is a $R>0$ such that the $R$-neighborhood of $\gamma$ lifts to disjoint $R$-neighbourhoods of its geodesic lifts in $\matH^n$.
+\begin{prop} The $R$-neighbourhood of a simple closed geodesic $\gamma$ in a complete hyperbolic manifold is isometric to a $R$-tube, for some $R>0$. \end{prop} \begin{proof} By compactness of $\gamma$ there is a sufficiently small $R>0$ such that the $R$-neighbourhood of $\gamma$ lifts to disjoint $R$-neighbourhoods of its geodesic lifts in $\matH^n$.
 Hence their quotient is a $R$-tube. \end{proof}